-For information on impedance selection see Appendix 2, "Preamp Input Impedance" on page 14.
+For information on impedente saledion see Apparatix 2, "Reampting to Impedente" on page 14

-The Line input impedance is fixed at 10 k Ω and is not affected by the Z In switch.
+The Line in put in produce is fixed at 1000 and is not all extend by the Z in switch

 Line Input Gain

 The Gain switch adjusts the gain between -20 dB and +10 dB in 10 dB steps.
 Continuous gain adjustment of up to 20 dB can be added using the Trim control.